Death of Wolfgang Amadeus Mozart: Funeral

-The funeral arrangements were made by Mozart's friend and patron Baron Gottfried van Swieten.
+Mozart's funeral arrangements were made by his friend and patron Baron Gottfried van Swieten.
 Describing his funeral, the Grove Dictionary of Music and Musicians states, "Mozart was buried in a common grave, in accordance with contemporary Viennese custom, at the St. Marx Cemetery outside the city on 7 December."
 Otto Jahn wrote in 1856 that Salieri, Süssmayr, van Swieten and two other musicians were present.

 The common belief that Mozart was buried in a pauper's grave is without foundation.
 The "common grave" referred to above is a term for a grave belonging to a citizen not of the aristocracy.
 It was an individual grave, not a communal grave; but after ten years the city had the right to dig it up and use it for a later burial.
 The graves of the aristocracy were spared such treatment.

 Another reason why Mozart was buried in this manner besides Viennese custom was Mozart's disdain for complex burials and rites he viewed as "superstitious".

+A sentimentalizing portrayal by Joseph Heicke of the journey of Mozart's coffin though the cemetery in a storm.
+The last line of verse reads "Only his loyal dog follows – his only friend!"
+Engraving from about 1860, a few years after the Deiner story appeared.

 A description of Mozart's funeral, attributed to Joseph Deiner, appeared in the Vienna Morgen-Post of 28 January 1856:

 The night of Mozart's death was dark and stormy; at the funeral, too, it began to rage and storm.
 Rain and snow fell at the same time, as if Nature wanted to shew her anger with the great composer's contemporaries, who had turned out extremely sparsely for his burial.
 Only a few friends and three women accompanied the corpse.
 Mozart's wife was not present.
 These few people with their umbrellas stood round the bier, which then taken via the Grosse Schullerstrasse to the St. Marx Cemetery.
 As the storm grew ever more violent, even these few friends determined to turn back at the Stuben Gate, and they betook themselves to the "Silver Snake".
 Deiner, the landlord, was also present for the funeral.

 As Slonimsky notes, the tale was widely adopted and incorporated into Mozart biographies, but Deiner's description of the weather is contrary to records kept of the previous day.
 The diarist Karl Zinzendorf recorded on 6 December that there had been "mild weather and frequent mist".
 The Vienna Observatory kept weather records and recorded for 6 December a temperature ranging from 37.9 to 38.8 degrees Fahrenheit (2.8 °C–3.8 °C), with "a weak east wind at all ... times of the day".